GeoscienceAustralia/ptha/R/examples/source_contours_2_unit_sources/tutorial.md

 the source contours.
 The number of unit-sources down-dip and along-strike is chosen based on the user-provided value for the desired unit-source length and width.
-The user can precisely control the location of the along-strike boundaries of the unit-sources by providing a 'downdip_lines' shapefile, or use code to make the latter automatically from the contours.
-The best approach (implemented here) is to create the downdip-lines from the source contours as outlined below, and then edit it later in GIS if required.
+The user can precisely control the location of the along-strike boundaries of the unit-sources by providing a 'downdip_lines' shapefile (see below).
+The down-dip boundaries between unit sources are always created by the code.

 # Example data